AaronLaw/tango_with_django_project/README.md

 (As we are going to execute Django on python 3, we should tell virtualenv where the python3 located by issuing `mkvirtualenv -p /usr/bin/python3.5 rango`, which the location of python3 could be found by issuing `whereis python3`)

 When a `(rango)$` is shown on prompt, you are successfully in a virtual environment `rango`.

+Once a virtual environment is setup, we are focus on Python stuffs now:

 Check if you have Django installed with `pip list`:

-	`pip list`
+	pip list

 Install Django with `pip`:

 	pip install django

 This will install the latest stable Django.
+However, we should install all the required package with `requiruments.txt`.

+	pip install -r requirements.txt

+It will install the packages automatically with matching version.

 ### The Setup process 2:
 Setup the environment with docker.